fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

 - **CoursesAPIController**:
   - `ListCourses`: Retrieves a list of all courses from the database.
   - `FindCourse`: Retrieves details for a specific course by ID.
+  - `AddCourse`: Adds a new course to the database.
+  - `DeleteCourse`: Deletes a course by ID from the database.

 - **TeachersAPIController**:
   - `ListTeachers`: Retrieves a list of all teachers from the database.